EddyVerbruggen/nativescript-plugin-firebase/README.md

 ```

 This is [a known issue in the Firebase SDK](http://stackoverflow.com/questions/37857131/swift-firebase-database-invalid-token-error).
-I always use a real device to avoid this problem, but you can pass an 'iOSSimulatorFlush' option to init.
+I always use a real device to avoid this problem, but you can pass an 'iOSEmulatorFlush' option to init.
 ```
 firebase.init({
   // Optionally pass in properties for database, authentication and cloud messaging,
-  // see their respective docs and 'iOSSimulatorFlush' to flush token before init.
+  // see their respective docs and 'iOSEmulatorFlush' to flush token before init.
-  iOSSimulatorFlush: true
+  iOSEmulatorFlush: true
 }).then()
 ```